Subsurface textile irrigation: Water delivery

-Optimal Width and Wetting Patterns
+Optimal width and wetting patterns

 The width of SSTI products varies based on the application.
 However, at the University of Queensland, Australia trials were conducted to discover the optimal width of the SSTI in black cracking clay with alfalfa sown across a single SSTI line.
 The SSTI line was 20 cm wide and was installed 30 cm below the surface.
 The alfalfa germinated directly above the SSTI line but covered 75 cm either side (a total of 1.5 m) in uniform lines.
 As a result of this research, most SSTI systems are between 6 cm and 20 cm wide.
 However, some products are up to 2 m wide.

-Installation Technologies
+Installation technologies

 In 1997 the first SSTI plow was tested at CSIRO Griffith using a standard three point linkage behind a tractor.
 This demonstrated that SSTI could be installed at 20–40 cm deep quickly and easily using the plow.
 SSTI plows are now available to install 1, 2 or 3 lines (more lines are possible).

-Other Uses of SSTI
+Other uses of SSTI

 In 1996 the first ebb and flow mat technology for potted plants was commercialized based on SSTI technology using drip tapes to control the water delivery.
 This ebb and flow mat form of SSTI proved very effective in producing potted plants, sprouted wheat and barley for animal production and for research purposes in producing seed varieties without the use of any overhead irrigation.
 It also provided an effective fertilizer delivery platform.